mono0926/adaptive_dialog/README.md

 ### Solution 2

-In your pubspec.yaml file, specify the following forked version that has been addressed:
+In pubspec.yaml, specify the following forked version that fixed the issue:

 ```yaml
 dependency_overrides: